Granville Harcourt-Vernon (1792–1879)

 Granville Harcourt-Vernon (26 July 1792 – 8 December 1879), was a British politician.

-Background
+Early life

-Harcourt-Vernon was the sixth son of the Most Reverend Edward Venables-Vernon-Harcourt, Archbishop of York, third son of George Venables-Vernon, 1st Baron Vernon.
-His mother was Lady Anne, daughter of Granville Leveson-Gower, 1st Marquess of Stafford.
-William Vernon Harcourt, Francis Venables-Vernon-Harcourt and Octavius Vernon Harcourt were his brothers.
+Harcourt-Vernon was born on 26 July 1792.
+He was the sixth son of the Most Reverend Edward Venables-Vernon-Harcourt, Archbishop of York and Lady Anne Leveson-Gower.
+Among his siblings were scientist William Vernon Harcourt, Francis Venables-Vernon-Harcourt and Octavius Vernon Harcourt.

-Political career
+His father was the third son of George Venables-Vernon, 1st Baron Vernon, and his mother was the daughter of Granville Leveson-Gower, 1st Marquess of Stafford.

+Career

 Harcourt-Vernon was Member of Parliament for Aldborough between 1815 and 1820 and for East Retford between 1832 and 1847.

-Family
+Personal life

+Harcourt-Vernon was twice married.
+In 1814, he married Frances Julia Eyre (d.
+1844), daughter of Anthony Hardolph Eyre and the former Francisca Alicia Bootle (third daughter of Richard Wilbraham-Bootle).
+They had several children, including: